nil-two/cdf/README.md

 (Enable the shell integration for the shell compatible with Bourne Shell)

 $ eval "$(cdf -w bash)"
-(Enable the shell integration for Bash)
+(Enable the shell integration for bash)

 $ eval "$(cdf -w zsh)"
-(Enable the shell integration for Zsh)
+(Enable the shell integration for zsh)
 ```

 ### cdf -h